LFhase/PAIR/README.md

 ## ColoredMNIST
 The corresponding code is in the folder [ColoredMNIST](./ColoredMNIST).
 The code is modified from [RFC](https://github.com/TjuJianyu/RFC/).
-To reproduce results of PAIR, simply run the following commands under the directory:
+To reproduce the results of PAIR, simply run the following commands under the directory:

 For the original ColoredMNIST data (CMNIST-25):
 ```